How Long Is 240 Minutes

 • Years: 365 days (or 366 in a leap year).

-These units allow us to quantify and compare durations, enabling us to schedule events, plan projects, and understand the passage of time.
+These units give us the ability to quantify and compare durations, enabling us to schedule events, plan projects, and understand the passage of time.
 The relationships between these units are crucial for making conversions.

 Converting 240 Minutes to Other Units